BlossomiShymae/snip-snip/README.md

 ```chmod +x ./snip-snip```

 ## Options

 ```shell
+# Arguments:
+  URL                      # Starting with https://

+# Options:
--c|--count    # Concurrent download queue size controlled by semaphore.
-A lower value will
+  -c|--count <COUNT>       # Concurrent download queue size controlled by semaphore.
+A lower value will slow down the
-              # slow down the request rate while avoiding overloading the server. <3
+                           # request rate while avoiding overloading the server. <3
--r|--retry    # Retry attempts before giving up on a file.
+                           # Default value is: 20.
--f|--failfast # Fail fast if HTTP GET bytes request is not successful.
+  --fail-fast              # Fail fast if HTTP GET file bytes request is not successful.
+Overrides -r|--retry.
-              # Overrides -r|--retry.
+  --filter <FILTER>        # Filter the list.
+Non-matching paths are skipped.
+  -f|--force               # Force to overwrite existing files instead of skipping.
+  --max-depth <MAX_DEPTH>  # The maximum depth for files and directories.
+0 is recursive.
+                           # Default value is: 0.
+  -o|--output <OUTPUT>     # Output folder for exported files.
+                           # Default value is: Out.
--p|--pull     # Pull file listing from the files exported text file so only one request is
+  -p|--pull                # Pull file listing from files.exported.txt to use instead of JSON listing.
+Requires an initial
-              # needed for the directories of files.
-Requires a bigger initial to load
+                           # download to load listing.
-              # listing.
+  -r|--retry <RETRY>       # Retry attempts before giving up on a file.
+                           # Default value is: 2.
+  -?|-h|--help             # Show help information.
 ```

 ## Tutorial (executable)